Tesla Model Y: Beifahrer-Lüftung läuft ständig

 Tesla Model Y: Passenger ventilation runs constantly

-Anyone carrying a passenger in the Tesla Model Y can switch the passenger's ventilation on but not off.
+If you carry a passenger in the Tesla Model Y, you can switch the ventilation on but not off.
 Why is that?

 Ventilation behavior in the Tesla Model Y can only be controlled to a limited extent

-If you are the only driver in the car, you will have few problems with the ventilation.
-The system can be switched on and off as required on the driver's and passenger's side and its power and temperature can be controlled.
+If the driver is sitting alone in the car, there are few problems with the ventilation.
+The system can be switched on and off as required on the driver and passenger side and its intensity and temperature can be controlled.

 The problem that shouldn't be one

-But it gets worse: the lack of a switch-off option is not an error or software bug, but apparently intentional.
+But there's more: the missing deactivation option is not an error or software bug, but apparently intentional.
 Why?
 We don't know.
 But what we do know: Practical Tesla Model Y accessories are always a good consolation.

 But back to the topic.
 What can a passenger who is bothered by the continuous ventilation do?
 The only option is to switch off the entire ventilation system or set the fan to the lowest setting to at least reduce the air flow.

-After all, if the LOW level of the automatic system is still too strong for you, you can select a finer selection of several levels in manual mode.
+After all, if the LOW level of the automatic system is still too strong for you, the manual mode of the air conditioning system offers a finer selection of several levels.

 Permanent passenger ventilation can be annoying, but is nowhere near as bad as a complete failure of the heating.